Bemnet-13/Fantasy-Ethiopia/README.md

 # Fantasy Ethiopia
-Fntasy Ethiopia allows participants to build and manage their own virtual football teams.
+Fantasy Ethiopia allows participants to build and manage their own virtual football teams.

 ## Description
 A user selects a set of players to form a team of 11 players.
 Each players statistics (such as game score) is updated by the administrator.
 The team score will be cumulative contribution of each players respectibe score in a gameweek.